 A new disinfection plant for Barnawartha was completed in November 1999.
 This allowed the water supply to be chlorinated, which brought Barnawartha’s water in line with the World Health Organisation Guidelines.

 During the 2008-09 financial year, North East Water constructed the Wodonga to Chiltern pipeline.
 The project involved the construction of a $2.7 million pipeline that stretched 16 kilometres from the Logic Centre inland port at North Barnawartha, to the Chiltern reticulation system.
 The pipeline was completed in March 2009, and in June 2009 Barnawartha began receiving water from the Murray system via the new pipeline.

-Today, Barnawartha’s water is from the Murray system.
-Water is sourced from the Wodonga Creek, an anabranch of the Murray River.
-Raw water is pumped 5.5 kilometres, from the Wodonga Creek to a 32 megalitre raw water storage situated at the Wodonga Water Treatment Plant.
-From there the treated water is transported through the Wodonga to Chiltern pipeline, leaving the pipeline at North Barnawartha, where it is distributed to the Barnawartha reticulation system.
+Today, Barnawartha’s water continued to be sourced from the Murray system, through the Wodonga Creek.
+Raw water is pumped 5.5 kilometres, from the Wodonga Creek to a 32 megalitre raw water storage at the Wodonga Water Treatment Plant.
+From there the treated water is transported through the Wodonga to Chiltern pipeline, leaving the pipeline at North Barnawartha, where it’s distributed to the Barnawartha reticulation system.

 New Sewer Scheme for Barnawartha